Zduhamel/PT-JOB-FUSION/wp-content/plugins/amr-shortcode-any-widget/readme.txt

 == Changelog ==
 = Version 2.5 =
+*  Tested on 4.2
+*  Removed from admin settings area the use of add_query_arg (unnecessary)
+*  Added esc_url to widget id 'debug' oage just in case (it is only accessed by logged in admin, but lets be safe and keep everyone happy if the see the add_query_arg and remove_query_arg

+= Version 2.5 =
 *  Tested on 4.1.1, Linked to the settings help page from the plugin action menu.
 *  Changed the readme a bit to try further aid understanding and reduce support issues
 *  Updated some screenshots.